Rewriting project history for fun and profit

 A "rebase" operation allows us to create an alternative history and apply all subsequent changes to that history, leaving us with a new chain of commits almost identical to the original but with the alterations we specify.

 Typically the original history will be retained until a garbage collection operation removes it, unless the original history is still referenced somewhere.
 My preference is to "name" the old history so it is retained, then run comparisons between the old and the new history.
-This is critical as "rebase" is one of the few operations with irreversible consequences
+This is critical as "rebase" is one of the few operations in GIT with potentially irreversible consequences.

 MPLAB Project file structure: